 2. Next, without shaking, remove the can of coconut milk from the fridge (after chilling for at least 8 hours).

-4. Spoon the thickened coconut milk into your chilled mixing bowl.
-Add the sugar, lemon juice and lemon zest and mix on high with a hand mixer or stand mixer for about 1 minute or until stiff peaks form.
+4. Then, to that bowl add the sugar, lemon juice and lemon zest and mix on high with a hand mixer or stand mixer for about 1 minute or until stiff peaks form.

-5. Place in the fridge until ready for use!
+5. Place the whipped cream in the fridge until ready for use!

 Once the strawberries, biscuits and whipped cream have all been prepared, assemble the shortcakes!
 I like to use cute little dessert bowls for serving, but feel free to use plates if you feel like it.
 This dessert is so pretty, it won’t really matter to the your guests!